randjelovicaleks/shop-app/README.md

 * Login and registration
 * CRUD operations for product
 * Searching products by name
-* CRUD operationd for orders
+* CRUD operations for orders

 ## Users

-It supports two type of users, admin and regular user.
+It supports two types of users, admin and regular user.

 * There is only one admin in the system, and he/she can log in and add new products, edit and delete them.
 * Regular user can register and log in in the system, then he/she can search products, create and edit orders.